oughtinc/primer/chapters/deduction/chain-of-thought.md

 ## **Exercise**

-Let's apply this to the math problem we saw in the chapter on checking reasoning steps:
+Let’s apply this to the math problem we saw in the chapter on checking reasoning steps:

 > Beth bakes 4x 2 dozen batches of cookies in a week.
 If these cookies are shared amongst 16 people equally, how many cookies does each person consume?